edgio-docs/edgio-docs/guides/applications/v7/experimentation/basic_traffic_splitting_tutorial.md

 ## Create Rule {/*create-rule*/}

-Set up the following behavior:
+Create two rules to define the following behavior:
--   Sets the `x-edg-experiments` cookie based off of the value of the `experiments` query string parameter.
+-   Set the `x-edg-experiments` cookie based off of the value of the `experiments` query string parameter.
 -   Respond with a custom web page that allows you to select the variant that will be loaded.

 1. Navigate to the **Rules** page.